YounisAMAX/scaling-umbrella/README.md

 - Return ```newArray``` after the while loop ends

 ## What could have been done differently
-- This assumes that the parameter is a square 2-dimensional array (square 2D matrix) with equal side lengths
+- This assumes that the parameter is a square 2-dimensional array (square 2D matrix) with equal side lengths.
+This code should have taken into account different lengths:
+    ```JS
+    const rows = Array.isArray(array)    ? array.length    : 0;
+    const cols = Array.isArray(array[0]) ? array[0].length : 0;
+    ```
+- Should have attempted the recursive approach.